Dagmar Ringe

 Dagmar Ringe (born February 20, 1942) is an American biochemist, educator, and researcher.
-She is the Harold and Bernice Davis Professor in Aging and Neurodegenerative Disease at Brandeis University in Waltham, Massachusetts and holds appointments in the departments of Chemistry and Biochemistry.
+She is the Harold and Bernice Davis Professor in Aging and Neurodegenerative Disease at Brandeis University in Waltham, Massachusetts, and holds appointments in the departments of chemistry and biochemistry.

 Education

-Ringe received the Bachelor's degree in Chemistry from Barnard College in New York, New York in 1963.
-She earned the doctoral degree in Chemistry under the direction of George Hein at Boston University in Boston, Massachusetts in 1969.
+Ringe received the bachelor's degree in chemistry from Barnard College in New York, New York, in 1963.
+She earned the doctoral degree in chemistry under the direction of George Hein at Boston University in Boston, Massachusetts, in 1969.

 Academic career

-Following postdoctoral research appointments at the Fakultat der Universitat Munchen in Munich, Germany and at the Massachusetts Institute of Technology (MIT) in Cambridge, Massachusetts, she became Instructor and Senior Lecturer in the Department of Chemistry at MIT.
+Following postdoctoral research appointments at the Fakultat der Universitat Munchen in Munich, Germany and at the Massachusetts Institute of Technology (MIT) in Cambridge, Massachusetts, she became instructor and senior lecturer in the department of chemistry at MIT.
 She joined the faculty at Brandeis University in 1990 as Lucille P. Markey Associate Professor, promoted to Lucille P. Markey Professor in 1994.
 She became the Harold and Bernice Davis Professor in Aging and Neurodegenerative Disease at Brandeis University in 2006.

 Service to the discipline

-Ringe served as Co-Chair of the Gordon Research Conference on Enzymes, Co-enzymes and Metabolic Pathways in 1994 and was a member of the Board of Trustees of the Gordon Research Conferences (2000-2006).
-She was a Program Officer for the Program in Biophysics, Molecular and Cellular Biosciences, Division of Biology at the National Science Foundation (NSF) in 1997, 2000-2001 and 2010-2011 and served as Deputy Division Director, Molecular and Cellular Biosciences, Division of Biology, NSF, from 2012-2014.
-She was an Associate Editor of the Biophysical Journal (1999-2006) and is an editorial Board member of the Protein Journal and Scientific Reports.
-She served as an advisor for the TV mini-series documentary, The Mystery of Matter: Search for the Elements.
+Ringe served as co-chair of the Gordon Research Conference on Enzymes, Co-enzymes and Metabolic Pathways in 1994 and was a member of the board of trustees of the Gordon Research Conferences (2000–2006).
+She was a program officer for the Program in Biophysics, Molecular and Cellular Biosciences, Division of Biology at the National Science Foundation (NSF) in 1997, 2000–2001 and 2010–2011 and served as deputy division director, molecular and cellular biosciences, Division of Biology, NSF, from 2012 to 2014.
+She was an associate editor of the Biophysical Journal (1999–2006) and is an editorial board member of the Protein Journal and Scientific Reports.
+She served as an advisor for the TV mini-series documentary The Mystery of Matter: Search for the Elements.